Agence-DnD/PIMGento/README.md

 ## Configuration and Usage

 All PimGento configurations can be found in the Magento back-office at this path :
-=> System>Configuration>Catalog>PIM
+System>Configuration>Catalog>PIM

 * General
-..* Active Log :
+  * Active Log : if set Yes, write everything happens during the import in a file.
-..* CSV lines terminated by :
+  * CSV lines terminated by : Choose the character used to make a carriage return.
-..* CSV fields terminated by :
+  * CSV fields terminated by : Choose the delimiter of your CSV files.

 * Categories
-..* Active cron :
+  * Active cron : if set Yes, you can enable the automatic import.

-*NB* : PimGento use Magento cronjob so you have nothing to add in your crontab.
+**NB** : PimGento use Magento cronjob so you have nothing to add in your crontab.

 ## Roadmap